 Inconvenient as it may be for shooting stills, the same design flaw

-prevents you from changing aperture during the recording of a video.
+prevents you from changing the aperture at all during the recording of a video.
 Bad.

 I've had no problems autofocusing an extended telephoto

 Nikon says that the guide number of the built-in

 flash of the above cameras is 12 m = 39 ft

 at ISO 100 / 21°.
 (At least, that's what they meant to say.)

 Blunder Alert : Bizarrely, Nikon writers misinterpreted as